 Add the Collector service 🔗

-Create the Collector service that listens for incoming log data from the logging services and runs the Collector components defined in the next part of the tutorial.
+Create the Collector service that accepts incoming log data from the logging services and runs the Collector components defined in the next part of the tutorial.
 In the services section, add the following code:

 otelcollector: